billdingwall/Portfolio/src/posts/matic-servicing-funnel.md

 <h2 class="Section-title">The Challenge</h2>

 The current servicing funnel was successful.
-The growth team had been working on it for a couple years, polishing the UI, massaging the copy and iterating on the offering, resulting in a conversion rates of 40% for lead generation, 22% APIC(contact) and 3% monotization.
-Commisions for policies sold varied around $100, so for every 10,000 visits roughly $30,000 revenue was generated.
+The growth team had been working on it for a couple years, polishing the UI, massaging the copy and iterating on the offering, resulting in a conversion rates of 40% for lead generation, 22% APIC(contact) and 3% monetization.
+Commissions for policies sold varied around $100, so for every 10,000 visits roughly $30,000 revenue was generated.

+For customers, the further down the funnel customers went, the more value they actually got out of the experience.
+As more user data could be collected, the better our quoting services could find savings.
+If pre-score could find a good quote, the quotes page could.
+If the quoting service couldn’t return competitive quotes, our agents might still be able to.
+The more data we had the more we could personalize the quote, the more value we could provide.

 <figure class="Article-image">
   <figcaption>Funnel Conversion Rates</figcaption>